 The deadline to sign up is Wednesday in the Andrews Student Recreation and Wellness Center's administration office.
 Joy Polkabla-Byers, director of campus recreation and student programming, said the \$45 price tag for the trip covers rental and guide costs.
 The department will cover the cost of transportation.

-"It's a great opportunity for students to just get outside, and it provides a social connection for the students involved," Polkabla-
+"It's a great opportunity for students to just get outside, and it provides a social connection for the students involved," Polkablafrom two to four hours on the river.

-ILLUSTRATION BY KEELEY BLACK/THE JAMBAR.
+ILLUSTRATION BY KEELEY BLACK/THE JAMEAR